Skip to content

 Our British Values

 This week, some of our classes took part in a webinar all about British Values.
-They learned about what these are and why they are so important for all of us.
+They learnt about what these are and why they are so important for all of us.

 Coronation Picnic - Friday 5th May 2023